apjanke/octave-chrono/doc-project/Developer-Notes.md

   * bundled or other tzinfo distribution for Windows (which doesn't provide it in the OS)
 * Fix parsing bug with that trailing data/time zone in the zoneinfo files
 * `calDuration` and its associated functions
+  * Determine whether and how to represent NaNs
+  * Arithmetic: adding/subtracting/multiplying durations
 * Plotting support
   * Maybe with just shims and conversion to datenums
 * `duration`